101 definitions of business development

 Being a business developer is challenging and sometimes part of our job is explaining to others what we’re actually doing.

-Over time I embraced this aspect and now I try to be as proactive as possible explaining this field.
+Over time I embraced this aspect and now I try to be as proactive as possible in explaining this field.
 Part of the challenge was learning to negotiate better so I could put into practice my ideas.

 But for a long time, it was very frustrated having to justify my work to everyone.
 I know many of you feel the same and these definitions of business development definitely speak the truth.